Rio Hondo College logo

 Transfers to: UC, (*credit limit), CSU

-(*Students will receive credit for only one of the following courses: MATH 160 or MATH 165 or MATH 180)
+(*Students will receive credit for only one of the following courses: MATH 160 or MATH 180)

 This course covers linear, quadratic, polynomial, power, exponential, and logarithmic functions and their applications from a graphical, numerical, and analytical point of view.
 The course also covers systems of equations and inequalities and sequences and series.
 This course serves as preparation for students planning to take Elements of Calculus (MATH 170).